Dwafsigil/JagCoach/README.md

 #  JagCoach UI - Team 2

 The current code can output transcripts, audio analyses, and AI feedback.
-As of now, the frontend and backend must be manually run separately in two different terminals.
+However, the frontend and backend must be manually run separately in two different terminals.

 ## Installation Steps